HelenaPapantidis/HelenaPapantidis/README.md

 📊 **SQL Testing:** I also utilized SQL for database verification, writing and running queries to ensure that data integrity was maintained throughout different operations in the application.

 **Training and Certifications:**
-🎓 I’ve completed a comprehensive Manual and Automated Testing course through OIK Poslovna Savršenost Belgrade, which deepened my understanding of testing principles and strategies.
+🎓 I’ve completed a comprehensive Manual and Automated Testing course through OIK Poslovna Savršenost, Belgrade, which deepened my understanding of core testing principles, methodologies, and strategies.
+Additionally, I hold the ISTQB Foundation Level (CTFL) certification, demonstrating my knowledge of international testing standards and best practices.

 📚 Additionally, I have taken various Udemy courses, including ones focused on Manual Testing and Selenium and Playwright, which enhanced my ability to design and execute automated test scripts efficiently.